Sādhanā: Paths

 The term sādhanā means "methodical discipline to attain desired knowledge or goal".
-Sadhana is also done for attaining detachment from worldly things, which can be a goal in itself.
+Sadhana is also done for attaining detachment from worldly things, which itself can be the goal.
 A person undertaking such a practice is known in Sanskrit as a sādhu (female sādhvi), sādhaka (female sādhakā) or yogi (Tibetan pawo; feminine yogini or dakini, Tibetan khandroma).
 The goal of sādhanā is to attain some level of spiritual realization, which can be either enlightenment, pure love of God (prema), liberation (moksha) from the cycle of birth and death (saṃsāra), or a particular goal such as the blessings of a deity as in the Bhakti traditions.

 Sādhanā can involve meditation, chanting of mantra sometimes with the help of prayer beads, puja to a deity, yajña, and in very rare cases mortification of the flesh or tantric practices such as performing one's particular sādhanā within a cremation ground.

 Traditionally in some Hindu and Buddhist traditions in order to embark on a specific path of sādhanā, a guru may be required to give the necessary instructions.
 This approach is typified by some Tantric traditions, in which initiation by a guru is sometimes identified as a specific stage of sādhanā.
 On the other hand, individual renunciates may develop their own spiritual practice without participating in organized groups.

-Sādhanā in Yoga
+In Yoga

 The Yoga Sutras has 196 sūtras with ideas and wisdom that a sādhaka can take for a path towards self-realization.
 B. K. S. Iyengar (1993: p.
 3) notes that:Kriyāyoga gives us the practical disciplines needed to scale the spiritual heights.....the four padas of the Yoga Sūtras describe different disciplines of practice, the qualities or aspects of which vary according to the development of intelligence and refinement of consciousness of each sādhaka.
 In the Yoga Sutras II.1, Patañjali and his commentators write that the Kriyāyoga (action-oriented type of yoga) is to be undertaken by those whose mind is not already fixed.
 The fixing or "stilling of the changing states of mind" (Yoga Sutras I.2) is the goal of yoga, for which Kriyāyoga is necessary as a first step for a sādhaka.
 There are three aspects of Kriyāyoga: